 traceroute command-line tool with the Autonomous System (AS) number

 flag set.
-For example, the following command works on a Linux environment.
+The following command functions in a Linux environment:

 traceroute -a test.storage-upload.googleapis.com